Patch Security

 TLS communication

 The Livepatch client supports HTTPS as a transport layer protocol.
 This relies on TLS communication.
-Without delving into TLS, the Livepatch client uses certificates from the host machine’s CA cert pool to verify the authenticity of the Livepatch server.
+Without delving into TLS, the Livepatch client uses certificates from the host machine’s CA cert pool along with additional fixed certificates, to verify the authenticity of the Livepatch server.
+The livepatch client also provides users with the ability to add their custom certificates to the CA cert pool.

 The client supports a minimum of TLS v1.2.

-This page was last modified 10 days ago.
+This page was last modified a day ago.
 Help improve this document in the forum.